1

 How much do school case manager jobs pay per hour?

-As of Jun 29, 2026, the average hourly pay for school case manager in Springfield, IL is $24.54, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for school case manager in Springfield, IL is $24.54, according to ZipRecruiter salary data.
 Most workers in this role earn between $19.04 and $26.68 per hour, depending on experience, location, and employer.

-What are school case managers?
+What is a school case manager?

 School case managers are professionals who coordinate and oversee the academic, behavioral, and social support services for students, particularly those with special needs or at risk.
 They work closely with parents, teachers, counselors, and external agencies to develop and monitor individualized education plans (IEPs) and ensure that students receive appropriate resources and interventions.
 Their role is crucial in helping students overcome barriers to learning and succeed in the school environment.

-How does a School Case Manager typically collaborate with teachers and parents to support students?
+How does a school case manager typically collaborate with teachers and parents to support students?

 School Case Managers work closely with teachers and parents to develop and implement individualized support plans for students.
 They facilitate regular meetings to discuss student progress, coordinate services, and ensure everyone is informed about the student's needs and goals.
 Effective communication is key—Case Managers often act as a bridge between families, educators, and external service providers to promote consistency and positive outcomes for students.
 Collaboration may involve problem-solving, sharing resources, and advocating for necessary accommodations within the school environment.

-What are the key skills and qualifications needed to thrive as a School Case Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a school case manager, and why are they important?

 To thrive as a School Case Manager, you need a background in social work, counseling, or education, typically with a relevant bachelor's or master's degree and any required state licensure.
 Familiarity with case management software, student information systems, and documentation practices is essential.
 Strong communication, organizational skills, and cultural sensitivity help in building trust with students, families, and school staff.
 These competencies are crucial for effectively supporting student well-being, coordinating services, and promoting academic and social success.